usmanahmad11/CodeLab1_CS_Fall2024_ClassActivities/README.md

-# classactivity-fall24

-# Python Exercises for Practice
+# Python Exercises for Practice- CODE LAB 1

 ## 1. Python Variables
 1. Create a variable `name` and store your full name in it.
 Then, print the value of `name`.